 How to locate the tip of a PICC

-Pros and cons of the tip position methods Today, the peripherally inserted central catheter, PICC, is a widely used vascular acces device.
+Today, the peripherally inserted central catheter, PICC, is a widely used vascular acces device.
 Its use is spreading, thanks to a simple and fast insertion technique.
-This allows nursing teams to increase efficiency in the...
+This allows nursing teams to...

 PICC Catheter: Choice of number of lumens and its impact on complications